 2) All of Mazacoin's vulnerabilities were public.

 Mazacoin relied on the same types of security as other altcoins with no additional security features.
-Consequently it was repeatedly attacked until a 51% attack that left it unusable for a while.
+Consequently it was repeatedly attacked until an attack that left it unusable for a while.

 There are frequent attacks on coins that do not have any central authority.
 A tribal coin could have a mechanism where fraudulent transactions are undone, but it would have to figure out a way to prevent a few individuals from seizing control, as happens with fiat and low quality coins.